Within This Page

 Relevant Codes and Standards

 Health care facilities are among the most regulated of all building types.
 Like other buildings, they must follow the local and/or state general building codes.
 However, federal buildings on federal property generally need not comply with state and local codes, but follow federal regulations.
 To be licensed by the state, design must comply with the individual state licensing regulations.
-Many states adopt the AIA Guidelines for Design and Construction of Hospitals and Health Care Facilities, as a resource, and thus that volume often has regulatory status.
+Many states adopt the FGI Guidelines for Design and Construction of Health Care Facilities as a resource, and thus that volume often has regulatory status.

-Facilities which treat patients who are reimbursed under Medicare must also meet federal standards, and to be accredited, they must meet standards of the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO).
-Generally, the federal government and JCAHO refer to the National Fire Protection Association (NFPA) model fire codes, including Standards for Health Care Facilities (NFPA 99) and the Life Safety Code (NFPA 101).
+Facilities which treat patients who are reimbursed under Medicare must also meet federal standards, and to be accredited, they must meet standards of The Joint Commission.
+Generally, the federal government and The Joint Commission refer to the National Fire Protection Association (NFPA) model fire codes, including Standards for Health Care Facilities (NFPA 99) and the Life Safety Code (NFPA 101).

 Federal agencies that build and operate psychiatric facilities have developed detailed standards for the programming, design, and construction of their facilities.
 Many of these standards are applicable to the design of non-governmental facilities as well.
 Among them are: